Jinhong19/cs326-final-iota/docs/milestone1.md

 - password

 Note: Due to an username error, (DonnyWu) was not able to commit under my username.
 The commits I've made were the "Sign-up.html" and the "checkout.html".
-Also for the images I've "Checkout_screenshot.PNG" and "Sign_Up_Screenshot.PNG".
+Also for the images I've done "Checkout_screenshot.PNG" and "Sign_Up_Screenshot.PNG".